What are the Best DnD Podcasts?

 Maybe it has to do with the fact that I’ve been a Collegehumor fan since I was in elementary school, but I like to think it is because this is the funniest DnD podcast currently running and maybe ever.

-The PCs characters are amazing, full of motivations, connections to the world around them, and a deep backstory that keeps getting added to by the awesome writing of Brian Murphy and roleplay by the players.
-The NPCs are even better — Brian has a way of creating characters that have a great place in the story, while never overshadowing the players and they’re hilarious.
+The PCs characters are full of motivations, connected to the world around them, and have a deep backstory that keeps getting added to by the awesome writing of Brian Murphy and roleplay by the players.
+The NPCs are even better — Brian has a way of creating characters that have a great place in the story, while never overshadowing the players and simultaneously being hilarious.

 All in all, this podcast gets an 11/10 from me.
 You better believe I will be listening every week until the end (and probably relistening after that).